 Airports on Sardinia

-You can reach Sardinia via three different airports: Olbia in the north, Cagliari in the south and Alghero on the west of the island of Sardinia.
+Sardinia has three main airports: Olbia in the north, Cagliari in the south and Alghero on the west of the island of Sardinia.
 Some airports are more seasonal than others, and you can get there on major airlines as well as a lot of low cost carriers.

 Ferry and Trains on Sardinia